-The display panel on the inverter can be removed and installed in a different location using a longer 6-pin standard telephony cable (also referred to as a RJ12 cable).
+The display panel on the inverter can be removed and installed in a different location using a longer 6-pin standard telephony cable (also referred to as a RJ12 cable - a 25ft cable is provided; longer cable lengths are available).
 See Figure 2-8.